Psalm 129: Judaism

-This psalm is recited following Mincha between Sukkot and Shabbat Hagadol.
+This psalm is recited in some communities following Mincha between Sukkot and Shabbat Hagadol.

 Catholic Church

 According to ancient tradition from the Middle Ages, this psalm was sung as the last psalm of the office of vespers on Monday, by the Rule of St. Benedict (530).
 The tract for Passion Sunday (the fifth Sunday of Lent) incorporates verses 1-4.

 In the Liturgy of the Hours now, Psalm 129 is sung or recited on the Thursday of the fourth week of the four weekly cycle of liturgical prayers, and in the Office of the middle of the day.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Vespers and the second watch of the Midnight office.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

+Musical settings

+Heinrich Schütz composed a metred paraphrase of Psalm 129 in German, "Die Feind haben mich oft gedrängt", SWV 234, for the Becker Psalter, published first in 1628.

+Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 128.